LaboratoireMecaniqueLille/crappy/docs/source/embedded.rst

 Usually, microcontrollers are meant to run a script as soon they're powered on, independently from any external input.
 It means that they cannot be started or stopped by Crappy, which may be problematic.
-To address this issue, we developed a MicroPython template and the UController Crappy block for the situations when a microcontroller is linked to a PC through a serial connection (USB cable).
+To address this issue, we developed a MicroPython template, an Arduino template, and the UController Crappy block for the situations when a microcontroller is linked to a PC through a serial connection (USB cable).
 They allow communication between the microcontroller and the PC during a test, and they also manage the beginning and the end of the test.

-The Micropython template and the UController block actually work in very similar ways.
+The Micropython and Arduino templates and the UController block actually work in very similar ways.
 They regularly listen to the serial connection, and read any data sent from the other side.
 A specific syntax allows sending labeled inputs to the microcontroller, for example to modify the value of a parameter.
 Reversely, this syntax also allows the microcontroller to send back data or feedback.
 On startup, a blocking call prevents the microcontroller from doing anything until the UController block pings it, during `crappy.prepare()`.
 At the end of the test, the microcontroller is reset to stop the script currently running.

 ..
 Note::
    This documentation is not meant to explain how to flash MicroPython on a